codingMustache/codingMustache/README.md

 ## Daily Trivia

-.at is the top-level domain for what country?
+What is the name of the default theme that is installed with Windows XP?
- 1. Argentina
+ 1. Whistler
- 2. Australia
+ 2. Neptune
- 3. Angola
+ 3. Bliss
- 4. Austria
+ 4. Luna

 <details>
   <summary>Answer</summary>
-  Austria
+  Luna
 </details>